mmiv-center/FionaDocs/source/EndUser/faq.rst

 | 0071 | 1022 | SIEMENS MED PT |                     incrementdatetime |
 +----------------------------------------------------------------------+

+The placeholder "PROJECTNAME" will be replaced with the name of the research project during pseudonymization.

 Tags not listed above are untouched by the pseudonymization tool.